Joyce L. Kennard

-Josephine "Joyce" Luther Kennard (born May 6, 1941) is a Dutch-American judge and former Associate Justice of the Supreme Court of California.
+Josephine "Joyce" Luther Kennard (May 6, 1941 – August 26, 2026) was a Dutch-American judge and Associate Justice of the Supreme Court of California.
 Appointed by Governor George Deukmejian in 1989, she was the longest-serving justice sitting on the Court at the time of her 2014 retirement, having been retained by California's voters three times—first to fill the unexpired term in 1990, followed by second and third consecutive twelve-year terms in 1994 and 2006.

-Early years and education
+Early life and education

-Kennard was born in the city of Bandung in the Indonesian province of West Java in 1941, when Indonesia was still a Dutch colony.
+Kennard was born in the city of Bandung in the Indonesian province of West Java on May 6, 1941, when Indonesia was still a Dutch colony.
 Both of her parents were of mixed Eurasian ancestry.
 Her father, Johan, was of Dutch, Indonesian and German ancestry, while her mother, Wilhemine, was mostly of Chinese Indonesian ancestry as well as Dutch and Belgian ancestry.
-Kennard speaks English with a distinct Dutch accent.
+Kennard spoke English with a distinct Dutch accent.
 During World War II, her father died in a Japanese concentration camp when she was one year old.

 Kennard and her mother moved to the Netherlands in 1955.
 The rigidity of the Dutch educational system meant that Kennard's hopes of attending university were derailed when she contracted a tumor on her right leg, which resulted in the amputation of part of that limb at age 16.
-She now walks with the help of a prosthesis.
+She subsequently had to walk with the help of a prosthesis.

 In 1961, she was able to immigrate to the United States as a result of a special law that authorized 15,000 additional visas for Dutch Indonesian refugees.
 She settled in Los Angeles and found her first U.S. job as a secretary for Occidental Life Insurance.
 Wilhemine, who was stuck in a menial restaurant job, stayed behind so that her daughter would always have a home, but died of lung cancer in 1968.

 Wilhemine's last gift to her daughter was a bequest of $5,000 she had carefully saved up over the years.
 This money, on top of Kennard's own savings (and additional income from continuing to work part-time while in school), enabled Kennard to finally pursue her long-deferred dream of going to college.
 In 1970, she received an A.A. from Pasadena City College.
 In 1971, she graduated with a Bachelor of Arts with Phi Beta Kappa and magna cum laude honors in German from the University of Southern California.
 She continued her studies at USC, where she would go on to graduate in 1974 with both a Master of Public Administration from USC Price School of Public Policy and a Juris Doctor from the USC Gould School of Law.